info-201a-sp20/final-project-Alecake2/README.md

 #### 1. How does COVID-19 impact different age groups compared to other diseases?
 #### 2. Are there any associations between the number of positive tests and gender and ethnicity?
 #### 3. What is the difference in testing results across different states?

+### How to answer our questions with the dataframe
+We can identify how rapidly the COVID-19 spreads across states by comparing the number of testing that is positive relative to the total of testing conducted (positive, negative, pending).
+We can also compare the affected rate in different age  or gender groups and focus on college students’ affecting rate.

+### Datasets
+## 1. US_counties_COVID19_health_weather_data:
+- This dataset is downloaded from  https://www.kaggle.com/johnjdavisiv/us-counties-covid19-weather-sociohealth-data -
+- There are 111367 observations in the data.
+- There are 227 features in the data.
+- Second and Third question can be potentially answered by this data.
+- Second and Third question can be potentially answered by this data.

+## 2. Provisional_COVID-19_Death_Counts_by_Sex__Age__and_State:
+- This dataset is downloaded from https://data.cdc.gov/NCHS/Provisional-COVID-19-Death-Counts-by-Sex-Age-and-S/9bhg-hcku
+- This data was collected and provided by the National Center for Health Statistics
+- There are 13 features and 1416 rows in this data.
+- From this data set, we can compare COVID-19 deaths of various age groups of people and also compare that to the deaths caused by other diseases
+- Second and Third question can be potentially answered by this data.